magento/merchdocs/src/content.md

 Your content defines the pages and elements that customers see when they access your store.
 You can define basic elements for your pages, such as text and images, as well as more advanced elements that provide interactive and dynamic content to enhance the shopping experience.

 {:.bs-callout-tip}
 Page Builder makes it easy to create content-rich pages with custom layouts that enhance your visual storytelling and to drive customer engagement and loyalty.
-These features are designed to improve quality, and reduce the time and expense of producing custom pages.
+These features are designed to improve quality and reduce the time and expense of producing custom pages.
 For more information about these features and how you can use them to create engaging content for your Adobe Commerce or Magento Open Source store, see the [Page Builder User Guide](https://experienceleague.adobe.com/docs/commerce-admin/page-builder/guide-overview.html).

 Basic content features include: